X-LANCE/Mobile-Env/docs/env-usage-en.md

 certificate.
 However, several apps adopt a policy named as certificate pinning, so that the certificates added into the "User Certificate" list in the operating system (OS) will not be trusted.
 Three solutions are tested for this problem and quick config scripts are provided.
-The details ared referred to as [Solution for Dynamic Information Apps](docs/dynamic-app-en.md).
+The details ared referred to [Solution for Dynamic Information Apps](docs/dynamic-app-en.md).

 ### Launch the Interaction Environment